macarro/airquality/notes.md

 AND m.station_id IN ('aq_jaen', 'aq_salvia', 'aq_nevero')
 ```

-This constraint is added only if the user provides the optional stations parameter.
+This constraint is added only if the user provides the optional parameter `stations`.

 To make sure that I do not make a SQL query with a `station_id` that does not actually exist, I validate the user input first.
 First, I get the list of 10 stations: